jedraynes/jedraynes.com/content/posts/Mapping US National Parks in R with Leaflet.md

 After doing so, I compiled a list of names in my listing that weren't national parks and removed these items from my dataframe.
 After doing so, I grouped my dataframe by the names and took the average latitude and longitude to group away parks that were listed more than once.

-Finally, I compared the dataframe of 59 parks to the NPS listing of 63 parks and determined which parks were missing.
-It turns out I was missing four national parks: Gateway Arch National Park, Indiana Dunes National Park, National Park of American Samoa, New River Gorge National Park, and White Sands National Park.
+Finally, I compared the dataframe of 58 parks to the NPS listing of 63 parks and determined which parks were missing.
+It turns out I was missing five national parks: Gateway Arch National Park, Indiana Dunes National Park, National Park of American Samoa, New River Gorge National Park, and White Sands National Park.
 I grabbed the latitude and longitude from this [site](https://www.gps-coordinates.net/) and created a dataframe to append to my master list.
 After appending, I checked my listing and confirmed the 63 parks I had in my dataset matched the NPS listing per their site.

 ```r